 A **SKU (Stock Keeping Unit)** is completely different.
 It's an internal code created by a seller to manage their own inventory.
 Two sellers offering the exact same product (with the same ASIN and UPC) will have different SKUs for it in their internal systems.

-From ASIN to Actionable Data: Using the EasyParser API
+From ASIN to Actionable Data: Using the Easyparser API

 Knowing an ASIN is one thing; using it to get actionable data is another.
-This is where an API like EasyParser becomes invaluable.
+This is where an API like Easyparser becomes invaluable.
 Instead of manually visiting product pages or building a fragile web scraper, you can use the ASIN to instantly retrieve comprehensive, structured data.

 With a single API call, you can use an ASIN to pull down everything you need for competitive analysis, price monitoring, or inventory tracking.
 Let's see how it works with a simple Python script.